superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 :::
 ::::

-There is some debate on the distinction between a search engine and a vector DB, but in general, a lot of these tools offer variations of the same functionality -- the ability to store and query vectors at scale.
+There is some debate on the distinction between a search engine and a vector DB, but in general, a lot of these tools offer variations of the same functionality -- the ability to manage and query vectors at scale.

-## Additional considerations
+## Important considerations

-When designing a vector search system with cost, latency and quality in mind, aside from the choice of underlying database, it's important to keep the following points in mind.
+In choosing a vector search solution for the optimal combination of cost, latency and quality, it's important to keep in mind the following factors.

-### Relevance ranking
+### Performance

+The performance of a vector search solution can be defined in many ways, but the most important metrics are:

+* QPS (queries per second)
+* Latency
+* Recall (the fraction of relevant results returned)
+* Indexing time

+The [`ann-benchmarks`](https://github.com/erikbern/ann-benchmarks) repo was among the first to offer a standardized test bench for benchmarking vector search solutions.
+However, a lot of the tasks in this benchmark are simplistic and not representative of real-world datasets, and as such, it's recommended to test your own data on at least a few of the solutions you're considering.

+In general, most modern vector DBs are expected to handle throughputs of hundreds of QPS, with latencies of under 100 ms per query, while also scaling to be able to serve many concurrent requests.
+Depending on the nature of the underlying index, the QPS generally increases as compression/quantization levels are increased, with a corresponding loss of recall as well.

+### Scalability for a given cost

+The scalability of a vector database depends not only on the throughput it can handle for a given amount of compute -- it also depends on how cost-effective the solution is for the given level of performance.

+Obtaining exact cost estimates for the many solutions out there is challenging because the field evolves so rapidly, but in this section, we attempt to highlight some factors that can define what "scalability" means for a given cost budget.

+> TODO: Need to add some details on monthly cost for the number of queries processed here.

+### Hybrid search and re-ranking

 To improve search relevance when an exact match between keywords in the query and the results are required, several vector DBs and search engines offer hybrid search options that combine top-k scores from keyword and vector search.
 Research from [Google](https://arxiv.org/abs/2201.10582) shows that using Reciprocal Rank Fusion (RRF) to re-rank search results using a combination of keyword and vector search can improve search relevance by up to 20%.

-A more sophisticated method to improve relevance exist, such as re-ranking via [cross-encoders](https://www.sbert.net/examples/applications/cross-encoder/README.html).
+More sophisticated methods to improve relevance exist, such as re-ranking via [cross-encoders](https://www.sbert.net/examples/applications/cross-encoder/README.html).
 This approach uses a transformer-based model downstream of the vector DB that generates new scores for the top-k results returned by the DB.
 This approach is more computationally expensive, but can yield better results than RRF, at the expense of latency and added system complexity.

 ### Fine-tuning embedding models to address bias